 The Meanwood Valley Trail starts at Woodhouse Moor Car Park, Woodhouse Lane, Leeds, LS6 1BJ.

 We’re starting here at Granary Wharf, where breakfast can be picked up at Out of the Woods – sausage sarnies and breakfast smoothies will provide ample nutrition for a jam-packed day out that starts with a walk along the Leeds-Liverpool Canal towards Armley.
 Twenty minutes later you’ll arrive at the West Leeds Activity Centre, and this is where the fun really begins.

 They offer a whole host of activities, from abseiling, archery and bushcraft to go-karting, high ropes, and even sumo suits, as well as crate stacking, water slides, roller blading and nature trails.
-Whatever activity you decide to treat yourself to, you’ll get two hours on each, or if you’re in large groups you can run multiple activities at the same time, and they’re suitable for any ages.
-After you’ve worked up a sweat, walk up along the canal to Kirkstall Bridge pub for a well earned pint and a hearty meal, before heading back to the city centre along the River Aire, with the Kirkstall Valley Nature Reserve on route to provide some scenery.
-When you get back into the city, why not stop at Espeto for an all-you-can-eat Mediterranean feast or Lazy Lounge for a glass of wine?
+Whatever you decide to treat yourself to, you’ll get two hours on each, or if you’re in large groups you can run multiple activities at the same time, and they’re suitable for any age.
+After you’ve worked up a sweat, walk up along the canal to Kirkstall Bridge pub for a well earned pint and a hearty meal, before heading back to the city centre along the River Aire, with the Kirkstall Valley Nature Reserve en route to provide some scenery.
+When you get back into the city, why not stop at SIX for a healthy, organic feast or Lazy Lounge for a glass of wine?